nixingyang/Miscellaneous-Projects/Bing Photo of the Day/README.md

 ### Bing Photo of the Day

 #### Overview
-This directory contains Python implementation which is capable of updating the background and screensaver automatically.
+This directory contains Python implementation which is capable of updating the background automatically.

 #### Notes
 * The idea is originated by [Utkarsh Gupta](https://github.com/UtkarshGpta/bing-desktop-wallpaper-changer) and I have modified the script to suit my needs.